roytang/blog/content/posts/2008/10/gpt-taipei-i-top8.md

 _

-Let&#8217;s skip game one where I was stuck with my only 3 blue cards and Infest in hand while having only Plains, a Forest and a Swamp.
-Skip game two as well, I just came out fast and aggro&#8217;ed early.
+Let&'s skip game one where I was stuck with my only 3 blue cards and Infest in hand while having only Plains, a Forest and a Swamp.
+Skip game two as well, I just came out fast and aggro&'ed early.

 It was late in game three and I had stabilized at eight life.
 Porter had a Cavern Thoctar and the blue exalted archer out.
 I was swinging back with Stoic Angel backed by Guardians of Akrasa.
 I played Sigiled Paladin and swung, then passed the turn, leaving him at 15 life (he had previously gained a buttload due to